 - Squeeze the juice from half of a lemon over the top of the leeks.

 - Sprinkle the chopped fresh thyme over the leeks.

 - Serve hot with fresh lemon wedges and sprigs of thyme for garnish.

 Note: Leeks are dirty because they grow up through the dirt capturing dirt in between its leaves, so rinsing them thoroughly under running water is needed.

 One of my favorite ways to prepare vegetables is by roasting them.
-Not only is roasting veggies easy and fairly hands off cooking, roasting adds a depth of flavor to vegetabes I don’t think you can get any other way.
+Not only is roasting veggies easy and fairly hands-off cooking, but roasting also adds a depth of flavor to vegetables I don’t think you can get any other way.

-I love how you get some carmelization and tender vegetables, yet, crispy edges.
-So if you love roasting vegetables, try roasted leeks as your next side dish.
+I love how you get some caramelization and tender vegetables yet, crispy edges.
+So if you love roasting vegetables, try oven roasted leeks as your next side dish.